ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 Inputs of the Indicator
 -----------------------

-‘input’ annotations make it possible to indicate which variables in the indicator’s code are incoming.
-Widgets will be generated for the variables on the indicator’s (properties/attributes) page in order to change the values via a more convenient way than modifying the script’s source code.
+'input' annotations make it possible to indicate which variables in the indicator's code are incoming.
+Widgets will be generated for the variables on the indicator's (properties/attributes) page in order to change the values via a more convenient way than modifying the script's source code.
 You can also specify the title of the input in the form of a short text string.
 The title is meant to explain the purpose of the input, and you can specify lowest and highest possible values for